codeZeilen/rosetta-test/README.md

 # PorTS Sketches

 This repository contains sketches of PorTS test suites.
 They are neither complete nor runnable.
-Their purpose is to explore requirements and pitfalls for the design of the PorTS language.
+Their purpose is to explore requirements and pitfalls for the design of the nonexistent PorTS language.

 ## Structure